Share this publication

 How to get to Calabar?

-By Road: Calabar is a 12 – 15 hour drive from Lagos.
+Calabar is a 12 – 15 hour drive from Lagos.
 There are various car and transport companies that travel from most areas of Nigeria and other major cities including Lagos, Abuja, Yola, Harcourt and Yola on a regular basis.
 These companies include Cross Country, ABC Transport, Peace Mass Transit, The Young Shall Grow and Elim Tours.
+Get a quote for a rental car here.

 How to get around Calabar?